DaveWhiteh/crank-it-up/TESTING.md

 The HTML was tested using the validation site [W3C HTML Validation Service](https://validator.w3.org/).

 **Errors** - No errors were found.
-There was one warning

 **Warnings** - One warning found in the basket validation.
 The 'type attribute is unnecessary in javascript element'.
 I have fixed this warning.

 **Info** - There was one info message found in three html files, products add, products edit and profile.
 The info message displayed in regard to a trailing slash on void elements.
 This slash is on an input element which is not currently controlled through the html as it is formed through the crispy forms package in python.
-No action is required.
+No action was required.

 <details>
 <summary>Home</summary>